 CDCK shares account data with others as mentioned in the section about account data.

-CDCK shares data about your posts and other forum activity with others as mentioned in the section about account data.
+CDCK shares data about your posts and other forum activity with others as mentioned in the section about forum data.

 How can I contact CDCK about privacy?

-European Users with questions or complaints about GDPR compliance should also address CDCK’s representative in the Union:
+European Users with questions or complaints about GDPR compliance should also address CDCK’s representative in the Union via email at firstname.lastname@example.org or via mail to

-For complaints under GDPR more generally, European Union users may lodge complaints with their local data protection supervisory authorities.
+For complaints under GDPR, European Union users may lodge complaints with their local data protection supervisory authorities.

 How can I find out about changes?